Development of HSC school-based assessment programs

 NESA's syllabus packages, including assessment and reporting documents, indicate the mandatory components for HSC assessment and the weightings to be attached to those components.

 Each school will determine:

-- the weightings to be allocated to each task, except when these are specified in the syllabus package.
+b. the weightings to be allocated to each task, except when these are specified in the syllabus package.

 - Schools are required to develop an assessment program for each of their courses.

 This involves the following responsibilities:

 Identifying the number of tasks that will be used to measure students' achievement in each syllabus component.

 Allocating weightings to each of the tasks in accordance with the components and weightings in the Assessment and Reporting document for the course.